RESEARCH FOR ME IS...

 RESEARCH GRANT

-Me and my great co-authors have received a research grant of the National Research, Development and Innovation Office of Hungary.
+In a research grant from the National Research, Development and Innovation Office of Hungary,

 THE EFFECT OF EDUCATION ON YOUTH ADVERSE BEHAVIOUR